 And, not forgetting, all those young girls who keep me company, and make us smile and, very often, laugh out loud wherever we go in the world…we salute you, too.

-Helen Jones-Florio is an expedition and photography producer, writer and blogger.
+Helen Jones-Florio is a photography producer, videographer, writer, and blogger.
 She has been traveling to West Africa for over 15 years and has produced photography assignments around Africa, USA, Mexico, and Europe.
 She is the co-founder of the ‘Photos Tell Stories’ photography workshops, and has created and produced extensive content for her expedition and photography workshop blogs.
 She is currently finishing a book about their 2009 expedition – based around her personal journal entries – and collaborating with Jason and on a book about their 2012-13 expedition.

 Published work includes – writing and photography: Adventure Travel Magazine (UK), ‘Wings’ (Arik Airlines in-flight magazine), American Photography’s Pro Photo Daily, Africa Geographic/Safari Interactive Magazine, Travel Africa Magazine (UK), Resource Magazine (USA), Amazing Travel Stories (USA), B Spirit/B There (Brussels Airlines inflight magazine), Concern Universal, NGO, Gambia Experience Magazine (UK), Stellazine (USA), African World Heritage Annual Report.